malikchettih/design-patterns/behaviour-patterns/chain-of-responsability/README.md

 - ConcreteHandler for each implementation
 - Each Handler has a reference to the next Handler, ConcreteHandler

+## Summary
+- Decouples sender and receiver
+- Runtime configuration
+- Hierarchical in nature
+- Careful with large chains

 ## Usage in JDK
 - javax.servlet.Filter#doFilter()
 - java.util.logging.Logger#log()